aku0004/5373-Swift-Programming-Ankur/Questions_01.md

 ```
 a). write a code to add the city "Chicago" to the array, cities.

 b).
-Write a code statement to add the city "New York" to the array after the city "Atlanta".
+Write a code to add the city "New York" to the array after the city "Atlanta".

-c). write a code statement to remove the city "Dallas" from the array, cities.
+c). write a code to remove the city "Dallas" from the array, cities.